murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 Links to Demo Histories
 ***********************
 This table contains information about CellOrganizer demos.
-Click on the demo name to open the demo history in CellOrganizer-for-Galaxy tools.
+Click on the demo name to open the demo history in CellOrganizer for Galaxy tools.

 +-----------+---------+------------+-------------+
 | Name      | 2D/3D   | Training   | Synthesis   |